crsl4/phylogenetics-class/lecture-notes/lecture5.md

 _Figure 9.3 from Warnow (2018) Computational phylogenetics_

-### In-class example
+{: .highlight }
+**In-class example:**
 We want to align $S_1=ATCG$ and $S_2=TCA$ for a cost of substitution of 1 and cost of gap of 2.
 We will work through the steps of creating the F matrix in class, and then, as homework, you can complete the whole matrix.

-**How do we get the alignment after building the F matrix?** We trace back the arrows from the bottom right corner:
+## How do we get the alignment after building the F matrix?

+We trace back the arrows from the bottom right corner:

 <div style="text-align:center"><img src="../assets/pics/nw-ex.png" width="300"/></div>